 People who are into minimal, contemporary style could certainly go for abstract sculptures and bigger dimensions.
 Clean lines, shiny or matte surfaces, thick or thin, it is up to you because the offer is vast.

-A creative metal sculpture from wire or copper can do wonders in terms of aesthetics.
+A custom metal sculpture from wire or copper can do wonders in terms of aesthetics.
 Do not be afraid of answering questions about the object’s meaning because it really does not matter.
 If it looks chic and fits into your interior style, go for it!

 Mixing modern with classic